 One Family Can Make a Difference

-The home website of the Western Pequot Nation, officially designated as the Mashantucket (Western) Pequot Tribal Nation, offers no mention of the individual and family that strove hardest to gain federal recognition for Connecticut's state-recognized Western Perquot.
+The website of the Mashantucket Pequot Tribal Nation, offers no mention of the individual and family that strove hardest to gain federal recognition for Connecticut's state-recognized Western Pequot.

-The state group resided on a small reservation containing only 214 acres of land, one small shack with one outhouse, and one elderly part-Pequot woman in 1973 during the Viet Nam Conflict Era and the "Age of Aquarius."
+The state group resided south of Long Island Sound on a reservation of 214 acres with only one small shack, one outhouse, and one elderly part-Pequot woman in 1973 during the Viet Nam Conflict Era and the "Age of Aquarius."

-From that low point in Pequot history, the Western Pequot rose to become the wealthiest Indigenous People in the entire USA.
+From that low point in tribal history, the Western Pequot rose to become the wealthiest indigenous people in America.

 The nearby Eastern Pequot Tribal Nation is still only a state-recognized tribe in Connecticut.

 An attorney helped one member of the Haywood Family gain federal recognition for the Manashtucket Pequot beginning in 1973.
 Today's federally-recognized tribe became our richest native nation within 25 years.

 During the early 1970s and the rise conservation, Earth Day, and awareness of our Native North Americans' Red Movement, young attorneys began to defend the rights of native tribes.

 The lawyers filed suits for the return of original indigenous homelands taken or purchased illegally by leaders in Eastern US States.
 This purchase or confiscation was a violation of George Washington's 1777 protection treaty and his 1790 Non-Intercourse Act that prevented such state purchases without specific federal approval provided first.

 After the American Revolution, many eastern tribes signed treaties with individual states that were once British colonies, but they did not sign treaties with the U.S. Federal Government.
 Therefore, they were not afforded rights under the U.S. Constitution or federal benefits of any kind.